TUMFTM/BETOS_Framework/README.md

 The number of runs is defined by the length of the vector "iter".
 If you want to store the simulation results as CSV, you can activate the line: M13-SimulationTask.postprocess_multi_sx(result)

-### Visualization used in the research article: Optimizing the Journey:
+### Visualization used in the research article: <br /> Optimizing the Journey
 We provide a plotting script within Modules/M13_Simulation_Task/M13_Plotting_Script_Research_Article.
 If you call the function plotting() all Figures of the paper are generated.
 The results used in the research article are located in M13_Simulation_Task/Results/Paper_no2/.

-## End-of-life simulation for lifetime prediction of battery-electric long-haul-trucks:
+## End-of-life simulation for lifetime prediction of battery-electric long-haul-trucks: <br /> Fast the track to a million
 The framework provides a lifetime prediction simulation for two different cell chemistries (NMC and LFP).
-The investigations based on this Module are published under:
+The investigations based on this Module are published under: <br />
-Zaehringer et al.: Fast track to a million - A simulative case studay on the influence of charging management on the lifetime of battery electric trucks
+Zaehringer et al.: Fast track to a million - A simulative case studay on the influence of charging management on the lifetime of battery electric trucks <br />
+For more information on the used aging models and its limitations we encourage every user to read the corresponding research article.

-### How to simulate the lifetime
+### How to simulate the lifetime of a battery electric truck with this framework
 The lifetime simualtion could be stared via the main script.
 The correspondig function is M14_EOL_Simualtion.eol_simualtion.
 This gives a object eol back with the main results of the lifetime prediction.
-All detailed results are automatically stored as single .csv files after simualted operation week.
+All detailed results are automatically stored as single .csv files after simualted operation week. <br />
+- Step 1 Scenario Definition: <br /> Exemplary scenarios for the lifetime simualtion can be found with in the script scenario_aging.py. <br />
+When defining own scenarios some properties are important: A scenario should be defined as an operation week.
+This means that the set trip_length is the distance for the whole week.
+With the scenario parameter max_daily_distance the maximum daily distance can be specified.
+This parameter has to be set in the kind that every weekday there is a stint of driving.
+Next, the three different charging management functions can be used.
+The rulebased one (version = 0) and the optimal charging managment for multidays (version = 3) are just different in term of en-route charging.
+For overnight and weekend charging they need the same function.
+With betos_informed (version = 31) an aging-focused overnight and weekend charging coupled with the optimal en-route charging is choosen. <br /> <br />
+- Step 2 Results: <br />
+In the eol object three different traces are stored.
+The mileage trace, the state of health trace and the battery capacity trace.
+The sample rate of these traces is on a weekly basis.
+Next to this results, more detailed results are stored as a .csv file after the simualtion if a week.
+The files are stored under Modules/M14_EOL_Simulation/M14_EOL_Results/.

 ### Implementation of the lifetime simulation